wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Connected the spell casting mini game and the main game.
 Haven't implemented the spell effects yet though.
 Made a tileset that's broken.
 Tried to add a shadow shader, but that didn't work either.

 **Thoughts**: Game development is hard and dumb.
 Like shaders???
-What the acgtual flaamingo.
+What the actual flamingo.
 Why am I doing this.

+### Day 19: Friday - September 30, 2022

+**Today's Progress**: Added spell effect that damages enemies.
+Made the logic for hiding and showing the spell caster better (Player can't cast spells while stunned or waking).
+Player doesn't move when spell caster is open.
+Collider for witch house still broken.

+**Thoughts**: Waking up early is nice.
+Game feels... too hard?
+Too easy?
+Too awkward?
+Yeah, too awkward.
+And unfortantely, I don't really know how to fix that right now.